Art by, Onbatto

 Thorn heads are fairly unremarkable in how they act.
 Thorn heads have been perfected to the point that the only thing needed to befriend one is to find one without an owner and offer it food.
 Some thorn heads that lose their owners will even seek out others and instantly bond to them, following them around to the distress of the unwilling owner.
 Thorn heads may accidentally maul any other creatures who get near their owner, believing them to be attacking animals, as such thorn heads are highly not recommended for owners who plan on having other non thorn head creatures.

 Thorn heads have fairly basic eyes and hearing, slowly mutated from when the species lacked such things.
 The eyes and ear holes are fairly hard to spot without knowing what to look for.
 Notails who have thorn heads early in life are known for making themselves as visible as possible, both in speech and physical visibility, such as holding a wider stance.
 Both of these things are caused by thorn heads bad sight and hearing, for if a notail child doesn't make sure that the thorn head doesn't know where they are they may end up accidentally trampled or ran into, something that can quickly lead to death due to the spikes.
 Owners who do not learn to take center stage while working with their thorn heads will quickly find themselves covered in wounds.
-One cannot feel weakness for event a moment.
+One cannot feel weakness for even a moment.

 While following a their owner thorn heads are extremely obedient to commands and fairly easy to tame, they don't even seem phased at all by being ridden for the first time.
 Of course to ride a thorn head, one must trim away a fair amount of the famous thorns.
 In the woods of the notail lands children are taught that while their thorny companion makes a fair steed, the true reason to have a thorn head are for these thorns.
 By carefully trimming away the thorns notails can make tools, traps, and weapons to hunt and fight with.